federicomariamassari/udacity-rsend/projects/p5/p5-home-service-robot.md

 - Launcher: `test_slam.sh`

 This script initiates environment mapping via robot teleoperation.
-A satisfactory output can be saved into the `map` folder from the main terminal window (Y, y).
+A satisfactory output can be saved into the `map` folder from the main terminal window (Y, y) [Figure 5].

 __Figure 5: Environment Mapping__
 ![Mapping](./img/mov4.gif)